MicrosoftDocs/architecture-center/docs/example-scenario/apps/commerce-chatbot.md

 To explore the cost of running this scenario, all of the services are pre-configured in the cost calculator.
 To see how the pricing would change for your particular use case, change the appropriate variables to match your expected traffic.

-We have provided three sample cost profiles based on the amount of messages you expect your chatbot to process:
+We have provided three sample cost profiles based on the number of messages you expect your chatbot to process:

-* [Small][small-pricing]: this correlates to processing < 10,000 messages per month.
+* [Small][small-pricing]:  this pricing example correlates to processing < 10,000 messages per month.
-* [Medium][medium-pricing]: this correlates to processing < 500,000 messages per month.
+* [Medium][medium-pricing]: this pricing example correlates to processing < 500,000 messages per month.
-* [Large][large-pricing]: this correlates to processing < 10 million messages per month.
+* [Large][large-pricing]: this pricing example correlates to processing < 10 million messages per month.

 ## Related Resources